nuvoice-ai/speech-translation-api/README.md

 To test the API using JavaScript refer the sample in [javascript](javascript/README.md) folder.

 To test the API using Python refer the sample in [python](python/README.md) folder.

+The samples demonstrate how to translate an audio recording but the intended use-case of the API is real-time translation of live conversations.
+You can use the API to translate audio recordings but make sure to break the recording into "bite-sized chunks" (sentences) using Voice Activity Detection (VAD).